TawannaWillis/osticket-prereqs/README.md

 </p>
 </p>

 Before we proceed with the osTicket installation, there’s one more task to take care of: renaming a file and adjusting its permissions.
-Head over to C:\inetpub\wwwroot\osTicket\include and find the file named ost-sampleconfig.php.
-Rename it to ost-config.php.
-Next, we need to lock down the permissions on this file.
-Right-click on ost-config.php`, go to Properties, and adjust the permissions by disabling inheritance.
+Head over to "C:\inetpub\wwwroot\osTicket\include" and find the file named "ost-sampleconfig.php" Rename it to "ost-config.php" Next, we need to lock down the permissions on this file.
+Right-click on "ost-config.php" to Properties, and adjust the permissions by disabling inheritance.
 Remove all existing permissions, then add new permissions for "Everyone" and set them to "Full Control."
 This step ensures that the file is properly secured before we continue with the installation.

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>